Anthony Maglica

-Anthony "Tony" Maglica (Croatian: Ante Maglica) (born 1930) is the owner and founder of Mag Instrument Inc, the company that manufactures the Maglite flashlight which was designed by Maglica.
+Anthony "Tony" Maglica (Croatian: Ante Maglica) (born November 1930) is the owner and founder of Mag Instrument Inc, the company that manufactures the Maglite flashlight which was designed by Maglica.
 The Maglite is a powerful and durable flashlight and for many years was the standard issued gear used by police officers in the USA.

 Early life

 Although born in New York City, Maglica grew up on the island of Zlarin, which is off the coast of Croatia.
 During the Great Depression, his family returned to their homeland.
 World War II ravaged Croatia, and in 1950 he returned to the United States, settling in Ontario, California.
 Speaking little English, he obtained work as a machinist.
 While working there, he learned that one of his bosses operated a side business machining hydraulic parts.
 Maglica learned of a metal lathe for sale for $1000 and convinced the seller to accept a $125 deposit, most of his money at the time, with the remainder being paid off with monthly payments.

 That business grew into his own machine shop which he incorporated in 1974 called Mag Instrument Inc.